Investigations on Dynamical Stability in 3D Quadrupole Ion Traps: Hamiltonians for Systems of Ions

-The dynamics of systems of $N$ ions confined in an electromagnetic trap can be studied locally in the neighbourhood of the minimum configurations that describe ordered structures (Coulomb or ion crystals \cite{Kel19}).
-In order to perform a global description, collective models with a small number of degrees of freedom can be introduced, or the Coulomb potential can be approximated with specific potentials for which the $N$-particle potentials are integrable.
-Small enough perturbations maintain the quantum stability although the classical system generally exhibits a chaotic behaviour.
-The system of $N$ ions that interacts via the Coulomb force also exhibits a continuous part of the energy spectrum, for which the classical counterpart consists of families of chaotic orbits.
-However, a weak correspondence can be established between the classical and quantum chaotic dynamics, using Husimi functions.
-Thus, it comes naturally to characterize quantum ion crystals \cite{Yos15} by means of the minimum points of the Husimi function \cite{Mih18}.
+We can resume by stating that many body systems consisting of $N$ ions stored in a 3D QIT trap can be investigated locally in the neighbourhood of minimum configurations that characterize regular structures (Coulomb or ion crystals \cite{Kel19}).
+Collective models that exhibit a small number of degrees of freedom can be introduced to achieve a comprehensive portrait of the system, or the electric potential can be estimated by means of particular potentials for which the $N$-particle potentials are integrable.
+Little perturbations generally preserve quantum stability.
+The many body system under investigation is also characterized by a continuous part of the energy spectrum, whose classical equivalent is achieved through a class of chaotic orbits.
+Nevertheless, a weak correspondence can be traced between classical and quantum nonlinear dynamics, based on Husimi functions \cite{Ghe00, Major05}.
+As a result, it is straightforward to describe quantum ion crystals \cite{Yos15} by way of the minimum points associated to the Husimi function \cite{Mih18}.